 * A conviction for sale of drugs includes convictions for conspiring to sell drugs.

 If a student is convicted of both possessing and selling illegal drugs, and the period of ineligibility are different, the student will be ineligible for the longer period.
 Illinois Tech provides ineligible students written notice of ineligibility and the methods whereby they can become eligible based on conviction.

 How to Regain Eligibility

-A student regains eligibility the day after the period of ineligibility ends or when he/she successfully completes a qualified drug rehabilitation program.
-It is the student’s responsibility to inform IIT that he/she has successfully completed the rehabilitation program.
+A student regains eligibility the day after the period of ineligibility ends (i.e., for a first or second offense) or when they successfully complete a qualified drug-rehabilitation program that includes passing two unannounced drug tests given by such a program.
+It is the student’s responsibility to inform Illinois Tech that they have successfully completed the rehabilitation program.